aristanetworks/avd/docs/contribution/authoring_eos_cli_config_gen.md

 1. Prepare development environment.
 2. Create the schema.
 3. Develop Jinja2 templates (eos and documentation).
-4. Run pre-commit to build schema and templates
+4. Run prek to build schema and templates
 5. Validate with molecule tests.
 6. Update documentation as needed.
-7. Run pre-commit checks to ensure compliance.
+7. Run prek checks to ensure compliance.
 8. Review all changes before submission.
 9. Raise a PR to the Arista AVD GitHub repository.